com-480-data-visualization/project-2023-ak_team/Milestone2.md

 To see our javascript code: [Javascript Code](https://github.com/com-480-data-visualization/project-2023-ak_team/blob/master/Milestone2_js)

 To start the project, you need to search for actors in the search bar.
-The search bar should be used to find actor names in the form "Actor i" where i is a number between 1 to 10.
-All actors have played in the same movies for now, so searching for any of them will provide you with relevant information.
+For now we have only a example of the final product so the actors you can search for are named Actor 1, Actor 2... and are all associated with fake informations and random movies.
 Once you have found an actor, click on their node to access their information.
 You can scroll down the page to view the three graphs that have been mentioned for that particular actor.
 Additionally, by clicking on a movie poster, you can view more information about that movie.
+Again the informations about the movies are not relevant and does not correspond to the actual movie.
 Remember to use the search bar to find the desired actors, and click on any nodes or movie posters to explore further information.